Cycling Tanzania: Bikepacking & Cycle Touring Routes

 • The “Tanganika Road” – this is the shortest but also somehow least interesting route.
 Despite the name, you’ll never see Lake Tanganyika except in the city of Kigoma, as the road runs quite far from the lake shore.
 People cycling this route also report mild harassment and less friendly locals.

-• The Coastal Way – the longest option, rarely chosen by cycle travelers.
+• The Coastal Way is the longest option and is rarely chosen by cycle travelers.
 This is an amazing but very long route, it makes sense for those coming from Mozambique, but since the north of Moz is off-limits because of instability, it makes much less sense when coming from Malawi or Zambia.
 From Mbeya to Songea, Tunduru to finally hit the coast at Lindi it’s already a 1,000km of not-so-interesting road.
 Then the coast is super fine with some remote and beautiful beaches every now and then.
 This is also the hottest route

 As for fly-in/fly-out bikepacking trips, the main airports are Dar Es Salam and Arusha, you could do loops around either one of the cities or ride the long way between the two.